dthierno/RobotFindsKitten/README.md

 ## Change from the original game
-Note that unlike the original game, it is possible to walk on the NonKittenItems.
+Note that unlike the original game, it is possible to walk on the Non-Kitten items.
 This will simplify the implementation and avoid cases where the robot could get stuck in its starting position.

 ## License